Descent098/PYTH-101/2. Operators and conditionals/readme.md

-Operators are symbols built into python that allow for special functionality such as addition, subtraction and
+Operators are symbols built into python that allow for special functionality such as addition, subtraction, and validation.